US STOCKS-Wall St rises as jobless claims fall, dollar weakens

 By Tanya Agrawal

-weekly jobless claims fell and the dollar slid to its lowest in
+jobless claims fell and the dollar slid to its lowest in nearly

 Initial claims for state unemployment benefits slipped by